 "McClain delivers credible characters and manages to set the fear-filled tone of the Midwest in the '50s.
 The combination of political ignorance and religious bigotry, delivered intelligently by McClain, makes for un-put-down-able listening."

-Cady has appeared on the Mike Warner show, Advanced HerStory, Oxford Film Festival's Roundup of Female Directors, John Fallon's IndieFilm, TV Guidance Councilor (Stitcher), OnAir with Douglas (iHeart Radio),The Other 50%, Lifestyles with Lillian Vasquez (NPR), and more.
+Making Movies is Hard, Mike Warner show, Advanced HerStory, Oxford Film Festival's Roundup of Female Directors, John Fallon's IndieFilm, TV Guidance Councilor (Stitcher), OnAir with Douglas (iHeart Radio),The Other 50%, Lifestyles with Lillian Vasquez (NPR).